rickhull/conway_deathmatch/README.md

 there are always 3 populations, and one population (civilians) is special, in that civilians are born where there is birthright contention.
 Birthright contention happens when a new cell must be generated, but none of the neighboring parents have a unique plurality.
+For this project, birthright contention is resolved with a random selection (TODO).

 Install
 ===